orionoiro/test-tasks/django-tree-menu/readme.md

-The following text below is a quote of the task given to me.
+The following text below is a quote of the task which was given to me.

 >You need to create a django application which implements a tree menu.
 >